drone-labs/about/README.md

 (Connector type and wiring diagram).
 Charging logic and protections are handled by the hardware.
 Monitoring the status Leds (BATT_LED_1 to BATT_LED_4) has to be done by software.
-Below is a simplified diagram of the BeagleBone Blue power distribution circuit :
+Below is a simplified diagram of the BeagleBone Blue power distribution circuit (USB not shown):

 ![Power Distribution Diagram](images/Syno-pwr-1a.png)